Kamaluddin Zafree

-Early life and family
+Sayed Kamaluddin Abdullah Zafree (born 5 March 1945) is an Islamic scholar from Bangladesh.
+He is the chairman of the board of trustees of Bangladesh Islami University.
+He is the chairman of the Sharia Council of Prime Islami Life Insurance Limited.

+Birth and Family Background

-Zafree was born on 3 March 1945, to a scholarly Bengali Muslim family of Sayeds in the village of Syed Auliya in Burhanuddin, Bhola Island.
-The family trace ancestry to an Arab Islamic preacher, known by locals as Syed Auliya, who had arrived in South Bengal with his family in the eighteenth century.
-They were granted two small islands east and west of the coast of Bhola rent-free by the erstwhile jagirdar Agha Baqer Khan, which now constitutes the Syed Auliya village.
+Sayed Kamaluddin Abdullah Zafree was born on 3 March 1945, to a scholarly family in the village of Sayed Auliya in Burhanuddin, Bhola Island.
+The family trace ancestry to an Arab Islamic preacher, known by locals as Sayed Auliya, who had arrived in South Bengal with his family in the eighteenth century.
+They were granted two small islands east and west of the coast of Bhola rent-free by the erstwhile jagirdar Agha Baqer Khan, land grants such as this were common for foreign scholars visiting Bengal.
 Zafree's paternal grandfather, Mufti Sayed Abdul Hadi, was a khalifah of Furfura Sharif's Mohammad Abu Bakr Siddique, a gold medalled graduate of the Calcutta Alia Madrasa and the founder of the local Mirzakalu Islamia Fazil Madrasa.
 His father, Sayed Abu Zafar Abdullah, was a famed mawlana and the principal of the aforementioned madrasa.
 Zafree's mother, Fatema Khatun, was the daughter of Alhaj Maqbul Ahmed of Mahadevpur, a khalifah (successor) of the Pir of Kolagachia and acquaintance of Syed Abdul Ghani Madani.